-Liferay portlets development in IntelliJ IDEA
+Liferay Portlets Deployment in IntelliJ IDEA

 You can develop Liferay portlets with IntelliJ IDEA exactly as in Eclipse Liferay IDE.
 Follow simple steps: